harreld/Coursera_Capstone/PopularVenueModeling.md

 | Location | 40.6635 N 73.9387 W |

 Some observations and usage decisions on this table:
-* There are 2 values for population, we will use the 2017 estimate and discard the 2010 value.
+* There are 2 values for population, we use the 2017 estimate and discard the 2010 value.
-* We will discard the Change value since it seems like it would be secondary to venue popularity.
+* We discard the Change value since it seems like it would be secondary to venue popularity.
-* Both the land area and population density values are given in both imperial and metric, we will discard the imperial versions.
+* Both the land area and population density values are given in both imperial and metric, we discard the imperial versions.
-* Since land area can be determined based on population density and population, we will discard it.
+* Since land area can be determined based on population density and population, we discard it.
-* Location data is given as a string and within the table data includes both the decimal and minutes-seconds formats - we will have to extract the decimal form.
+* Location data is given as a string and within the table data includes both the decimal and minutes-seconds formats - we extract the decimal form only and separate out the latitude and longitude values.
-* Overall, the data in the table is messy and includes superscripts, units, and other noise that will need to be cleaned.
+* Overall, the data in the table is messy and includes superscripts, units, and other noise that must be cleaned.

-After all of the cleanup we will be left with the following data as candidates to our data model:
+After all of the cleanup we are left with the following data as candidates to our data model:
 City, State, Population, Population Density, Latitude, and Longitude.

 ### Foursquare Venue Data

 The Foursquare web site provides many APIs for interacting with city location data.
-The API we will be using is venue search and is documented here https://developer.foursquare.com/docs/api/venues/search The API takes a location as an input and returns a list of venues close to that location.
+The API we use is venue search and is documented at https://developer.foursquare.com/docs/api/venues/search The API takes a location as an input and returns a list of venues close to that location.
 Each returned venue contains a name, address info, and a venue category.
 A venue category could be, for example, Mexican Restaurant or Bank.
 We will use the Foursquare venue data to determine the frequencies of various venue categories within a particular city.
-The returned data is in json format and will have to have relevant values extracted and structured.
+The returned data is in json format and relevant values are extracted and structured.

 ## Methodology

 Intro to methodology
+### Ingesting Data
+#### City Data
 Pull in city population, density, and location data

 Clean data to City	State	Population	Density	Latitude	Longitude

+#### Venue Data

 Pull and process venue data

+#### Merging Data
 top 75 cities, 50 venues nearest to city center

 City	City Latitude	City Longitude	Venue	Venue Latitude	Venue Longitude	Venue Category

+### Data Exploration
+viable relationships
+#### Clustering Cities by Top Venues
 Calculate venue category frequency per city

 Grouped by venue category to find counts of each